Gun Safety is everyone’s responsibility. Gun ownership and having a gun carry with it the responsibility of knowing how

 - Never climb a tree, fence, or jump a ditch with a loaded firearm.
 Never grab a firearm by the muzzle and/or barrel and pull it towards you.

 - Never shoot a gun at rocks, trees, and flat hard surfaces or at the water.
 When target practicing make sure your backstop is adequate.

 - Avoid alcoholic drinks and drugs before and/or during shooting.
 Beware of over-the-counter medications…some slow down your reaction time.

 Firearm Safety in the Home

-Firearms accidents in the home entail on 0.6 % of all deaths, and this is almost always the result of mishandling of firearms.
+Firearms accidents in the home entail on 0.6 % of all deaths, and this is almost always the result of the mishandling of firearms.
 Guns do not kill people…. people kill people.
 Gun responsibility belongs to each and every member of the family.
 It is safer to be overly careful and cautious.
 Combine knowledge and instruction for the safety of home firearms.
-The message of gun safety has not changed over the years…. just the packaging.
+The message of gun safety has not changed over the year, just the packaging.
 Contact H&H Shooting Sports today for additional firearm safety tips.